Svalbard15/scriptable-widgets/README.md

 * The widget loads the race schedule from https://ergast.com/mrd/ and shows the countdown in days until the next race
 * If the next race is more than 1 day out it will show the number of days until the next race
 * If it's less than 24h until the start the widget will count down the hours
-* Within 1h of start it will show the local start time
+* Within 1h of the start the widget will display the local start time

 <br/>